search

 add_filter('script_loader_tag', 'add_defer_attribute', 10, 2);

-You need to change the handle in line 2 to match the handle used when you properly enqueue the script.
+Change the handle in line 2 to match the one used when you enqueue the script.
 For example:

 wp_register_script('my-js-handle', $src, $deps, $ver, $in_footer);